 Physiotherapy works with the body to promote and support healing.
 Therapies are medication free and can have great results in helping pets manage pain and in improving their mobility.

-Our veterinary physiotherapist Nichi Tanner offers treatment at all four Valley Vets’ branches.
+Our veterinary physiotherapist Nichi Cockburn offers treatment at all four Valley Vets’ branches.
 Nichi works alongside our experienced vets to provide complementary therapies to help treat orthopaedic and neurological conditions, provide post-operative care and help pets recover from injury.